Looking for your next adventure in the English Riviera?

 At Greenway volunteers drive a buggy and a quay car to provide transportation for visitors from the car park and Greenway Quay.
+At Coleton Fishacre, volunteers drive an electric vehicle between the overflow and main car parks.
 Transportation volunteers are the Formula 1 stars of the National Trust - with just a bit less speed.
-They help visitors who might struggle to get to and from the car park and the quay, as Greenway wasn't built to be pedestrian friendly.
+They help visitors who might struggle to get to and from the car park and the quay, as these places weren't necessarily built to be pedestrian friendly.

 After something different?

 " I’ve always wanted to give something back and the way to give something back, to me, was to do some volunteering.
 I’ve actually got the bonus that I actually enjoy doing it so I am very lucky."